rdlowrey/auryn/README.md

 ```

 In the above code, the `DataMapper` instance will be provisioned with the same `PDO` database
 connection instance we originally shared.
-This is example is contrived and overly simple, but the
+This example is contrived and overly simple, but the
 implication should be clear:

 > By sharing an instance of a class, `Auryn\Provider` will always use that instance when